the free methodist church in canada

 The purpose of this task force is to implement the FMCiC’s Strategic Plan for equipping churches to minister more effectively to LGBTQ2S+ people.
 In addition to providing pastoral resources for churches, it is leading the denomination in asking the Lord the following three questions:

 - Should we include a statement in our manual encouraging celibacy for LGBTQ2S+ people, and if so, what should that statement entail?

 - Can people with an affirming theology of same-sex sexuality (including LGBTQ2S+ people) be members in our churches, and if so, under what conditions?

 - Is it possible for our clergy who do not align with the FMCiC on our doctrine regarding same sex sexuality still to minister in our movement, and if so, under what conditions?

 In recent years, the conversation around the church’s relationship with people who identify as LGBTQ2S+ has been raised with leaders in regional gatherings as one of the most significant questions facing our Free Methodist churches.

-At the end of its work, the team brought to the BOA recommendations as strategic steps the FMCiC can take to equip its churches to minister to LGBTQ2S+ people more effectively.
+At the end of its work, the Task Force brought to the BOA recommendations as strategic steps the FMCiC can take to equip its churches to minister to LGBTQ2S+ people more effectively.
 The B.O.A. took significant time to carefully and prayerfully process the report and take action.

 Our planned discussion will follow 4 Phases leading to General Conference 2024 and beyond: